audy/miseq-16S-pipeline/readme.md

    example.
 Note: barcodes must all be the same length.
 If you sequenced multiple sets of barcodes of different length, you will need to run each set of barcodes through the entire pipeline separately.
-2. Barcode reads will be trimmed to the length of the shortest barcode in your `barcodes.csv` file.
-Sometimes this requires a bit of preprocessing.
-Call a programmer!

 Run script